-The Sculpture program provides a sequenced studio approach to three-dimensional creation in a variety of materials and techniques that prepare students for lifelong learning as a professional artist.
-Students begin with AR 121 Foundation Sculpture, the prerequisite for all other sculpture courses, followed by 200-level courses in various areas of interest, such as CFA AR 221 Materials and Methods and CFA AR 223 Installation.
-These are followed by required Junior and Senior Studios and a Senior Seminar, which prepare students for their thesis exhibition.
-Faculty members work with each student to strengthen their technical expertise while also expanding their conceptual ideas through personal reflection, investigative research, and ambition.
-Additional electives are offered so that students can focus more intensely on specific mediums and areas of interest.
-Through the demonstration of techniques, materials, studio practices, and critiques, students begin to answer questions concerning conceptual content utilizing all the facilities at Boston University.
+The BFA in Sculpture program provides a sequenced studio approach to three-dimensional creation in a variety of materials and techniques that prepare students for lifelong learning as a professional artist.
+Students begin with AR 121 Foundation Sculpture, the prerequisite for all other sculpture courses, followed by 200-level courses in various areas of interest, such as Materials & Methods, Installation, and New Genres in Sculpture.
+These are followed by required Junior and Senior Studios and a Senior Seminar, culminating with their thesis exhibition.

-The undergraduate Sculpture program benefits from cross-disciplinary engagement with the College of Engineering (specifically EPIC, the Engineering Product Innovation Center) and the expertise and collaboration with creative individuals in various 3-D fields.
-This, coupled with required liberal arts courses, develops a fertile learning environment and adheres to the University’s mission to promote academic distinction and student success in the visual arts.
+The undergraduate sculpture program benefits from a ceramics studio, woodshop, and welding facility.
+There is also potential cross-disciplinary engagement with the College of Engineering (specifically EPIC, the Engineering Product Innovation Center) and the expertise and collaboration with creative individuals in various 3-D fields.
+This, coupled with the BU Hub, develops a fertile learning environment and adheres to the University’s mission to promote academic distinction and student success in the visual arts.

-All students entering as freshmen in Fall 2018 and after will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
-BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through co-curricular activities.
-Students majoring in Sculpture will ordinarily, through coursework in the major, satisfy a number of BU Hub requirements in Philosophical, Historical & Aesthetic Exploration and Diversity, Civic Engagement & Global Citizenship, as well as some of the requirements in Communication and the Intellectual Toolkit.
-Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, co-curricular experiences.
+All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
+BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
+Students majoring in Sculpture will ordinarily, through coursework in the major, satisfy a number of BU Hub requirements in Philosophical Inquiry and Life’s Meanings, Aesthetic Exploration, Historical Consciousness, the Individual in Community, Ethical Reasoning, First-Year Writing Seminar, Writing, Research & Inquiry, Digital/Multimedia Expression, Oral and/or Signed Communication, Critical Thinking, Research and Information Literacy, Teamwork/Collaboration, and Creativity/Innovation.
+Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 The BFA requires 132 semester credits.